Types of Financial Aid

 Other Aid

-This program provides jobs for students with financial need, allowing them to earn money to help pay for college expenses.
-Students must complete the FAFSA at www.studentaid.gov and should indicate they are interested in the work-study program.
-Students are encouraged to complete the FAFSA as early as possible as funds for this program are limited.
-Students must complete the FAFSA every year to receive Federal Work Study.
+Students must complete the FAFSA every year to be eligible for Federal Work Study.
 Receipt of Federal Work Study one year does not automatically imply that the student will receive Federal Work Study the next year.
-Students are permitted to work up to a maximum of 20 hours per week.
+Students typically work up to 20 hours per week.
 Students are paid every two weeks.

-Career Pathways is a financial assistance program to help students with college related expenses.
+Career Pathways is a financial assistance program to help students with college related expenses including paying for tuition, fees, books, transportation, child care, and other expenses.

 Veteran Benefits